Maria Cândea: Teaching and Leadership Activity

-On November 10, 1918, she was appointed Principal the Girls' Preparatory School for Teachers in Gherghița.
-This educational unit was transformed into the Queen Marie Normal School for Girls in 1919, and in 1920 it moved to Ploiești under the leadership of Cândea to the place where it still operates today as the Queen Marie National Pedagogical College.
+On November 10, 1918, Maria (Antoniade) Cândea founded and served as principal of the Girls’ Preparatory School for Teachers in Gherghița.
+In 1919, this institution was transformed into the Girls’ Normal School "Queen Maria," and in 1920 it was moved to Ploiești, still under her leadership, to the building where it continues to operate today as the National Pedagogical College Regina Maria.